mm80843/T3.5/docs/Benef/PBN__Benef_476.md

 # __Improved risk assessment__

-## Name of the Benefit

-Wastewater monitoring can help assess the risk of SARS-CoV-2 transmission via wastewater, informing the development of appropriate risk mitigation strategies.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in wastewater monitoring can enhance the resilience of wastewater treatment facilities and minimize potential liabilities associated with uncontrolled virus transmission.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_519.md)